venicegeo/bf-docs/readme.md

 ###### Density Map of Gloss Buoy Locations

-A lookup table hosted by bf-tideprediction calculates the station id for the appropriate sea level monitoring stations by querying the coordinates against a pre-computed set of voronoi polygons.
+A lookup table hosted by bf-tideprediction calculates the station ID for the appropriate sea level monitoring stations by querying the coordinates against a pre-computed set of voronoi polygons.
 In mathematics, a Voronoi diagram is a partitioning of a plane into regions based on distance to points in a specific subset of the plane.
 For each initial point (or seed) there is a corresponding polygon consisting of all points closer to that seed than to any other.
 These regions are called Voronoi cells.
 For the Beachfront Tide Prediction service, a one-time calculation of Voronoi polygons was generated for the Gloss Buoy data.
 For a given coordinate, the corresponding known point is queried  This is simpler than triangulating between the points of a Delaunay triangle, but may be less accurate as its based on a single known point.

 ![Voronoi Polygon Example](images/image13.png)